Karlcxu/KarlChoiReviews/_posts/2015-11-03-Brawlhalla.md

 ### Overall: 2.5/5 (Mediocre)

-*Notes: An akward fighting game that requires a ton of time investement.
+*Notes: An akward fighting game in both gameplay and graphics that requires a ton of time investement.
 Stay away from this game if you are not planning to spend tens of hours on a game.
 Has a broken ranking system that makes it hard for players to progress in rank.
 If you are looking for a fighting game, your are better off playing Super Smash Bros.*

 *Reviewed on 3/25/2019*